anuragtb/pdfcpu/core/grid.md

 ## Examples

-The page size of the output file is a grid of specified dimensions in original page units.<br>
+The page size of the output file is a grid of specified dimensions in original page units.
 Pages may be big but that's ok since they are not supposed to be printed.

-One use case mentioned by the community was to produce PDF files for source code listings eg. in the form of 1x10 grid pages.
+One use case mentioned by the community was to produce PDF files for source code listings eg. in the form of 1x10 grid pages.<br>
 In the following example we use a 1x4 grid since this is easier to visualize.

 Rearrange pages of in.pdf into pages composed of 1x4 grids and write the result to out.pdf using the default orientation.
 The output page size is the result of a 1(horizontal) x 4(vertical) grid using in.pdf's page size:

 ```sh
 pdfcpu grid 'b:off' out.pdf 1 4 in.pdf